Workout Type:

 FAQ About L-sit Support Shrugs

-What muscles do L-sit support shrugs primarily target?
+What do L-sit support shrugs train?